Avoid Sleeping During Class

 Maybe you spent the night studying or had to work late.
 Maybe you have a disruptive roommate or are struggling to sleep.
 Whether it's an early morning class, post-lunch hyperglycemia in an afternoon class or a night class most students have found themselves stuck in sleepiness during class from time to time, while some students find this to be a chronic challenge.

-There are many negative effects of sleepiness in class, the most obvious are academic performance, however, there are some strategies that can help.
+There are many negative effects of sleepiness in class; the most obvious is academic performance.
+However, some strategies can help.